na-na-hi/renget/archive/tmd2many_abilities.md

 Flame Body | When the User is hit by a Physical Move with a roll of or below 6, the Opponent is Burned.
 Flare Boost | While Burned, the User's Special Moves have their damage increased by 3.
 Flash Fire | When the User is hit by a Fire-Type Move, the damage of Fire-Type Moves is increased by 5.
 The User is immune to Fire-Type Moves.
-Flower Gift | While in Harsh Sunlight, the User and their Allies' Attack and Special Defense is increased by 1, and Cherrim is changed into Sunshine Form.
+Flower Gift | While in Harsh Sunlight, the User and 3 Allies have their Attack and Special Defense increased by 1, and Cherrim is changed into Sunshine Form.
 **Fluffy** | The damage done to the User by Physical Moves is decreased by 3.
 The User is weak to Fire-Type Moves.
 Forecast | The User changes Types to adapt to different Weather Conditions.
 Forewarn | The User can sense the strongest Move an Opponent has.